 The Battery Charge Meter to the Left of the Power Switch

 To the left of the power rocker switch is a small meter that indicates the state of charge of the battery.
-When the calculator is powered on under battery part, a tiny needle (not visible in the photo above because the calculator is turned off) moves to show the charge level.
+When the calculator is powered by the battery pack, a tiny needle (not visible in the photo above because the calculator is turned off) moves to show the charge level.
 If the needle moves into the black area of the meter, the battery charge is good.
 If the meter registers in the red area, the charge is low, though the calculator will still operate until the needle is deep into the red zone.
-The operator manual states that if the meter goes halfway into the red zone, the calculator should either be powered off, or connected to the AC power adapter when the meter reaches the middle of the red zone.
+However, the user manual states that the calculator should either be powered off or connected to the AC power adapter when the meter reaches the middle of the red zone.

 The SCM Marchant I, introduced in the late fall of 1970 for $495, is one of the earliest so-called "hand-held" portable, rechargeable battery-powered calculators produced.
 It is somewhat difficult to classify the Marchant I and its contemporaries as truly hand-held, as the Marchant I is 10.2 inches long, 4.8 inches wide, and 2 inches tall, weighing in at a hefty 2.4 pounds.
 There weren't all that many portable rechargeable battery-powered electronic calculators on the market at the time, but by late 1970, it became clear that the era of the "mini calculator" was upon us.
 By the mid-part of 1971, just about every major calculator manufacturer had a rechargeable battery-powered electronic calculator on the market.

 Image of Monroe 10 Courtesy of Serge Devidts, Calcuseum